Operational Notice · Effective May 31, 2026

 The Geometric Proof:

-Archimedes calculated that π is between 3 10/71 and 3 1/7 (approximately 3.1408 to 3.1429).
+Archimedes calculated that π is between 3 10/71 and 3 1/7 (about 3.1408 to 3.1429).
 He found the area under a parabola, the surface area and volume of a sphere, and the area of a spiral.
 His method of exhaustion anticipated integral calculus by two thousand years.

 His epitaph request: